Kathleen Freeman: Film

 For a short time in the early 1950s, Freeman was a Metro-Goldwyn-Mayer contract player, appearing mostly in small and uncredited bit parts.
 Her most notable early role was an uncredited part in the 1952 MGM musical Singin' in the Rain as Jean Hagen's diction coach Phoebe Dinsmore.

 Beginning with the 1954 film 3 Ring Circus, Freeman became a favorite foil of Jerry Lewis, playing opposite him in 11 films.
 These included most of Lewis's better-known comedies, including The Disorderly Orderly as Nurse Higgins, The Errand Boy as the studio boss's wife, and The Nutty Professor as Millie Lemon.
 Over 30 years later, she made a brief appearance in Nutty Professor II: The Klumps.

 Her other film roles included appearances in The Missouri Traveler (1958), The Fly (1958), the Western spoofs Support Your Local Sheriff!
 (1969) and Support Your Local Gunfighter (1971), and appearances in a spate of comedies in the 1980s and 1990s.
 Freeman played Sister Mary Stigmata (referred to as the Penguin) in John Landis' The Blues Brothers (1980) and Blues Brothers 2000 (1998).
 She also played a foul-mouthed apartment building manager in Dragnet (1987), a teacher in Hocus Pocus (1993), and a gangster mother in Naked Gun 33 1/3: The Final Insult (1994).
 She also had cameos in Joe Dante's Innerspace (1987) and Gremlins 2: The New Batch (1990) (as tipsy cooking host Microwave Marge).
-Her final film role was in Shrek (2001), where she played an old woman.
+Her final film role was in Shrek (2001), where she played an old woman, Donkey's original owner, who tried selling him for money.

 In the 1973 film The Sting, Freeman appeared in a family photo for Kid Twist’s character (played by Harold Gould) in the Western Union office scene.

-Personal life
+Personal life and death

-Weakened by illness, Freeman was forced to leave the Full Monty cast.
+Weakened by illness, Freeman was forced to withdraw from the Full Monty cast.
 Five days later, she died of lung cancer at age 78 at Lenox Hill Hospital.
 She was cremated and her ashes interred in a niche at Hollywood Forever Cemetery.

-She never married and she had no children.
+Freeman never married and had no children.
 The report of her death in the British newspaper The Guardian mentioned her "long-time companion Helen Ramsey"; Playbills report referred to Ramsey as Freeman's "longtime and best friend", and similarly Variety called her Freeman's "best friend".
 Helen Ramsey and Freeman were University of California at Los Angeles students at the same time.